vineeth767676/vineeth-site/readme.md

-# details about me
+# Details about me

-hai , this is vineeth ....
+Hai , this is vineeth ....
 i'm a management student ,learning to code with the help of Google , YT , Tanay anna